Changissnz/selfinterest/README.md

-is much more than that, and although the 16th century Italians did indeed effectively capture and reproduce many messages, through their artistic depictions, on the concept of mannerism, these successes are culturally relative in the scope of human societies spanning the globe, not just one Western European nation, no matter its significance as a region since the beginning of history.
+is much more than that, and although the 16th century Italians did indeed effectively capture and reproduce many messages, through their artistic depictions, on the concept of mannerism, these successes are culturally relative in the scope of human societies spanning the globe.
+The proceeding discussion on mannerism is entirely about the general principles of mannerism in relation to self-interest, and does not make any further mention of this Western European nation, Italy, no matter its significance as a region since the beginning of history.